Arts Camp

 Are there Before or Aftercare Options?

-We offer before care options from 8:00 am – the start of camp at 9 am for summer camps.
+We offer before care options from 8:00 am – the start of camp at 9 am for summer camps only.
 Students should bring breakfast to eat and a quiet activity to do, such as a book to read or a puzzle book, etc. Students are also welcome to draw or sketch during this time.
 At least 1 weeks notice must be given to the Education Manager of attendance for before care.
 We currently do not offer aftercare options for our camp.
 All campers must be picked up by 5:15 pm.

 When Can I Drop and Pick Up my Camper?